GoBlog

 Most importantly, work on the required courses and build a profile towards your MD program.

-What If I Major In Something Else On My Pathway To Medicine?
+What If I Major in Something Else on My Pathway to Medicine?

-1. Do extracurricular activities; such as research, hobbies, shadowing, volunteering, community service, etc.!
+• Do extracurricular activities, such as research, hobbies, shadowing, volunteering, community service, etc.!
+Medical schools look for well-rounded students who are both academically inclined and have interests outside of school.

 My Pathway to Medicine